-If everything has been set up correctly, the Static Management Program (SMP) Client will show the real-time view of the Showcase server.

 Walkthrough: Connecting to a Web Server

 The SMP also supports web (or Internet) connections.
 This connection is established using the standard internet protocol and is generally slower than the network connection.
 The SMP also supports faster binary internet protocol, but it can often be blocked by firewalls.